swirly-crop/build-dragon/README.md

   ```

 Contributing
 - This repo is intended for defensive research and education.
 If you contribute, keep changes non-destructive and document them.
+Make a good PR

 License
 - none yet